 The Day Lindsey Buckingham and Stevie Nicks Both Joined Fleetwood Mac

-The recent departure of Bob Welch, after all, meant that Buckingham would become the group's seventh guitarist in just seven years.
+The recent departure of Bob Welch meant that Buckingham would become the group's seventh guitarist in just seven years.
 That gave Buckingham some leverage, which he used to arrange for a package deal with his girlfriend Stevie Nicks.
-Fleetwood, who had already heard a recording of Buckingham Nicks' "Frozen Love," happily obliged -- and the addition of both meant the classic-era lineup of Fleetwood Mac was finally in place.
+Sparked by a recording of Buckingham Nicks' "Frozen Love," Fleetwood happily obliged – and the addition of both meant the classic-era lineup of Fleetwood Mac was finally in place.

-The duo had met in 1966 when Nicks, newly transplanted from Arizona to the teeming musical environs of San Francisco, heard Buckingham singing "California Dreamin'" at a party and boldly joined him in song.
-Two years later, when Fritz -- a local band featuring Buckingham on bass -- needed a new singer, Nicks came on board.
-Fritz opened shows for Jimi Hendrix and Janis Joplin but, having never received the record deal they coveted, eventually split.
-By the time they returned to stages as Buckingham Nicks, the two were lovers as well as musical confidants.
+The duo met in 1966 when Nicks, newly transplanted from Arizona to the teeming musical environs of San Francisco, heard Buckingham singing "California Dreamin'" at a party and boldly joined him in song.
+Two years later, a local band called Fritz featuring Buckingham on bass needed a new singer, Nicks came on board.
+Fritz opened shows for Jimi Hendrix and Janis Joplin but eventually split after never receiving the record deal they coveted.
+The fledgling duo were lovers as well as musical confidants when they returned to stages as Buckingham Nicks.

 Listen to Buckingham Nicks Perform 'Frozen Love'

-Fleetwood Mac's 10th lineup would hurtle the group to unprecedented success, first with a self-titled five-million-selling hit -- and then with the era-defining, 20-times platinum Rumours.
-After so many ups and downs, Fleetwood Mac (for a time, at least) enjoyed an era of stability and prosperity.
+Fleetwood Mac's 10th lineup hurtled the group to unprecedented success, first with a self-titled five-million-selling hit – and then with the era-defining, 20-times platinum Rumours.
+After so many ups and downs, Fleetwood Mac enjoyed an era of stability and prosperity – for a time, at least.